 Dear Mike,

-Thank you for attending the ET&S 2000 Keyex Meeting in Tucson last week.
-I sincerely hope you felt it was a value-added activity and gave you additional confidence in working with Transwestern.
+Thank you for attending the Enron Transportation & Storage 2000 Keyex Meeting in Tucson last week.
+I sincerely hope you felt it was a value-added activity and the opportunity to meet with us created additional confidence in working with Transwestern.

 I appreciate the time you spent with Bill and I discussing our current gas quality issue.
-As you may be aware, TW committed $5,375,000 on this issue in 1999, and have committed an additional $4,120,000 to PG&E for sample taps, up to eight (8) PG&E customer filter/separators, decontamination of the Topock cooling tower, and the Mojave mainline filter/separator project.
-To ensure we remain clear on our current discussion and agreement points, I would like to restate them in this letter as the following:

-Transwestern will agree to fund in year 2000 an additional 21 PG&E customer filter / separators and incur related expenses for the aggressive PG&E PCB testing.
-PG&E has estimated costs for these items to be $3,000,000 or less.
+As you may be aware, Transwestern committed $5,375,000 to this issue in 1999.
+This year we have committed an additional $4,120,000 to PG&E for sample taps, up to eight (8) PG&E customer filter/separators, decontamination of the Topock cooling tower, and the Mojave mainline filter/separator project.
+In order to avoid any confusion on our current discussion and agreement points, I have taken the opportunity to outline them as follows: Transwestern will agree to fund in year 2000 the installation of an additional 21 PG&E customer filter / separators and reimburse related expenses for the ongoing aggressive PG&E PCB testing.
+PG&E has estimated the total costs for these projects to be $3,000,000 or less.

-PG&E will lift the current 250,000 / D limit at the TW / PG&E Topock interconnect.
-All increases will be market driven and completed in 50 / D increments with gas quality analysis completed after each incremental increase.
-TW does not recommend moving to a volume rate beyond the design of the ultimate filter/separators.
+PG&E will lift the current 250,000 MMBtu/Day delivery limit at the Transwestern / PG&E Topock interconnect.
+All increases in deliveries will be solely market driven and accomplished in 50,000 MMBtu /Day increments with gas quality analysis completed after each incremental increase.
+[I read this as saying we want results back before we go to the next level - ???]
+At this time Transwestern does not recommend increasing deliveries beyond the design of the ultimate filter/separators.

-PG&E will defer / delay any decontamination work at the Topock Compressor Station for the year 2000 and/or until such time that it has been determined that additional PCB’s have been introduced to the PG&E system by TW.
+PG&E will defer / delay consideration of any decontamination work at the Topock Compressor Station for the year 2000 and/or until such time that it has been determined that additional PCBs have migrated into the PG&E system from Transwestern.

 Transwestern and PG&E will establish a Gas Quality Committee to review on-going issues and potential operating requirements.
-It is anticipated this group will consist of Larry Campbell, Earl Chanley, and Rich Jolly for represent Transwestern, and Curt Russell, Mel Wong, and Eric Kirkpatrick for PG&E. Mike Nelson (TW) and Rod Boschee (PG&E) will have oversight responsibilities for this committee and may substitute or change Committee Members based on current issues.
+It is anticipated this group will consist of three individuals from each company: Larry Campbell, Earl Chanley, and Rich Jolly representing Transwestern, and Curt Russell, Mel Wong, and Eric Kirkpatrick representing PG&E. Mike Nelson (Transwestern) and Rod Boschee (PG&E) will have oversight responsibilities for this committee and may substitute or change Committee Members on an as needed basis.

 I appreciate PG&E’s cooperation in resolving these operational issues and look forward to working with you in the future.